fase-conf/eiram.github.io/index.md

   1. summarizes the artifact and explains its relation to the paper,
   2. describes which badge the authors submit for,
   3. mentions where in the artifact it is documented how to perform the test phase and how to reproduce the results of the paper, and
-  4. includes an URL - we encourage you to provie a DOI - to a .zip file of your artifact containing
+  4. includes an URL - we encourage you to provide a DOI - to a .zip file of your artifact containing
     * a license file that allows the artifact evaluation committee to evaluate the artifact,
-    * a clear documentatation how to perform the test phase
+    * a clear documentation how to perform the test phase
     * a documentation how to reproduce the results of the paper, and
   5. the SHA256 checksum of the .zip file.
 * A .pdf file of the most recent version of the accepted paper, which may differ from the submitted version to take reviewers' comments into account.